stajs/SpecFlow.NetCore/README.md

 ![image](https://cloud.githubusercontent.com/assets/2253814/11574120/932672c0-9a6e-11e5-8f70-cff5a74c5da6.png)

-Given this should be a short-lived solution, this workaround might be enough.
+Given this should be a short-lived solution, hopefully this workaround is tolerable.

 ## Background